reumandc/InteractingMoranEffects/README.md

 stats, version 4.3.0
 parallel, version 4.3.0

+You may have to install the versions of R, R studio, and the packages listed above to get the code to run if a lot of time has passed since publication.

 ### Additional dependencies

-The compilation process was tested by Reuman on Ubuntu 18.04 using R version 4.3.0 and R studio version 2023.03.0+386.
+The code and paper compilation process was tested by Reuman on Ubuntu 18.04 using R version 4.3.0 and R studio version 2023.03.0+386.
 It has not been tested on other machines.
 We have endeavored to list all dependencies we can think of above, but we have only run the code on Reuman's machine, so we cannot guarantee that additional dependencies will not also be needed on other machines.
 This repository is intended to record a workflow, and is not designed or tested for distribution and wide use on